Mitigating "Epistemic Debt" in Generative AI-Scaffolded Novice Programming using Metacognitive Scripts: Introduction

-Epistemic Debt describes the accumulation of functional software artifacts that the user ``owns'' legally but does not ``own'' cognitively.
+Epistemic debt describes the accumulation of functional software artifacts that the user ``owns'' legally but does not ``own'' cognitively.
 Unlike technical debt, which resides in the codebase, epistemic debt resides in the \textit{mind} of the developer.
-When the inevitable abstraction leak occurs \cite{spolsky2002}—whether through API deprecation, hallucinated vulnerabilities, or scaling failures—the ``Vibe Coder'' lacks the mental model required to intervene.
-If this debt is not serviced during the learning process, the field faces a risk of a \textbf{``Collapse of Competence,''} where the workforce is replete with ``Fragile Experts'' who are skilled at adopting tools (high utility) but incapable of maintaining the systems they build (low comprehension).
+When the inevitable abstraction leak occurs \cite{spolsky2002}, whether through API deprecation, hallucinated vulnerabilities, or scaling failures, the vibe coder lacks the mental model required to intervene.
+Dell'Acqua et al.~\cite{dellacqua2026jagged} provide corporate-scale evidence of this dynamic: in a field experiment with 758 BCG consultants, AI assistance boosted quality by 32\% and speed by 25\% on tasks \textit{within} AI's capability frontier, yet produced a 19-percentage-point drop in correctness on tasks \textit{outside} that frontier, because workers had ``fallen asleep at the wheel,'' over-relying on AI output in domains where it could not be trusted.
+Critically, the boundary between inside and outside the frontier is opaque to the worker; they cannot tell, in advance, which tasks will expose the limits of AI competence.
+This is precisely the condition that makes epistemic debt dangerous at scale.
+If this debt is not serviced during the learning process, the field faces a risk of a collapse of competence: a workforce skilled at adopting AI tools but unable to maintain the systems they build.